colinvwood/hec-mtx-papers/glossary.md

 **Total RNA**
 The collection of all forms of RNA in a cell or environment.
 Includes rRNA and tRNA which are typically not of interest make up a majority of the cellular RNA.
 The mRNA component (generally of interest) and noncoding small RNA account for a small proportion of total RNA.

+**TPM (transcripts per kilobase million)**
+A metric used to normalize feature counts in an RNA sequencing dataset.
+Features are first normalized by length by dividing each feature count (e.g. number of reads) by feature length in kilobases (e.g. gene length).
+Next the length-normalized feature counts are normalized for sequencing depth by dividing by the sum of feature counts per sample, and multiplied by one million.

 **Transcriptome**
 The collection of all RNA molecules (transcripts) in a cell or a population of cells.